 Meeting House Matters online discussion

 Quaker Life holds regular online discussion sessions.
-They are for wardens and other Quaker workers and for Friends such as area meeting trustees and members of premises committees who look after Quaker employment or buildings.
-Notes have been taken each week and are circulated in the wardenship and property advice e-groups.
+They are for wardens and other Quaker workers, and Friends such as area meeting trustees and members of premises committees who look after Quaker employment or buildings.
+Notes have been taken each time and are circulated in the wardenship and property advice e-groups.

 Working with Friends

-This introduction to working in a Quaker organisation is provided by Woodbrooke Quaker Study Centre in partnership with Britain Yearly Meeting.
+Woodbrooke Quaker Study Centre provides this introduction to working in a Quaker organisation in partnership with Britain Yearly Meeting.
 For more information, visit www.woodbrooke.org.uk, email enquiries@woodbrooke.org.uk or phone 0121 472 5171.

 Contact us